Daniel J. Frey

 If you believe everyone should pay their fair share of taxes.

-If you vote for a democrat.
+If you vote for a Democrat.

 If you believe in equal rights.